-We roast coffee for use in an espresso machine or all other ‘drip’ or pour over brewing methods.
+We roast our coffee based on how it will be made, so our espresso and drip coffee are roasted using different profiles.
+This allows you to make perfectly balanced coffee for use in an espresso machine or all other ‘drip’ or pour over brewing methods.

 Coffee made through an espresso machine is brewed as a concentrate, under pressure, with a really fine grind setting and short extraction time.
 Our espresso roast profile allows each single origin coffee to shine through this unique brewing method while tasting balanced.

 If you’re making coffee with any other method than an espresso machine, then we suggest the ‘drip’ profile.
 This profile will taste great whether you are making a pour over or brewing a couple pots on a home coffee brewer.